The Mixos manual

 Bake first, always

-The curvature and ambient-occlusion maps are what place wear, dirt and smart-material detail correctly.
+The curvature and ambient-occlusion maps are what place wear, dirt and smart-material detail correctly — and the geometry masks stay locked until you bake.
 Bake before you texture.

 Think in layers and masks